GoogleChrome/web.dev/src/site/content/en/blog/proxx-1/index.md

   </figcaption>
 </figure>

 Performance is important, and that includes both loading performance and runtime performance.
-It has been shown that **good performance correlates with increased user retention, improved conversions and – most importantly – increased inclusivity.** [Jeremy Wagner] has much more data and insight on [why performance matters].
+It has been shown that **good performance correlates with increased user retention, improved conversions and—most importantly—increased inclusivity.** [Jeremy Wagner] has much more data and insight on [why performance matters].

 This is part 1 of a two-part series. **Part 1 focuses on loading performance**, and part 2 will focus on runtime performance.